 To ensure your attic is at the right temperature, keep a thermometer on the wall.
 Your attic should never be more than 15 degrees warmer than the outside temperature.
 If it’s more than 15 degrees warmer, you may have excessive air in your attic.

-Spotting an ice dam is actually simple.
-A clear sign of a forming ice dam are hanging icicles.
+One of the key signs of ice dams forming is hanging icicles.
 More specifically, if you see icicles hanging over the edge of your roof, it may be a sign of an ice dam.
 You may also be able to see a layer of ice forming below trapped snow near the eaves of your home.
 Additionally, you may notice that your gutters are blocked or not working at all.

-If an ice dam has already formed and has been blocking water for awhile, you may start to notice water stains on your attic ceiling close to the edge of your home.
-Further, if you notice water stains on the ceiling edges of the exterior walls then the ice dam has progressed to a serious problem.
+One of the foreboding signs of ice dams from the inside of your home is water stains on your attic ceiling close to the edge of the building.
+This can manifest when an ice dam has already formed and has been blocking water for awhile.
+Further, if you notice water stains on the ceiling edges of the exterior walls, then the ice dam has progressed to a serious problem.
 This means that water has entered your attic, ruining the insulation and drywall.
 Overall, if you notice water stains during the winter in your attic, you may have an ice dam.

 Hazards of ice dams